 - Woder-10K-GenII Ultra High Capacity Direct Connect Water Filtration System

 APEC manufactures residential water filtration systems, and is based in California.
 Any part this large company manufactures is also done in California.
 APEC has been active in this industry for almost two decades.
 The crowning feature of any APEC product is how consistent and quality their materials and manufacturing seems to be.
 APEC filters receive impressive reviews from shoppers, not only on Amazon, but also at Home Depot and other online stores.
 Because of this quality and customer satisfaction, their brand consistently stands out from the competition.
-The ROES-50 Reverse Osmosis Water Filter System is APEC’s most popular product.
+The ROES-50 Reverse Osmosis Water Filter RO System is APEC’s most popular product.

 APEC ROES-50 Specifications

-The APEC ROES-50 Reverse Osmosis Water Filter System comes standard with a 3.2 gallon tank for collecting its filtered water.
+The APEC ROES-50 Reverse Osmosis under-sink Water Purifier System comes standard with a 3.2 gallon tank for collecting its filtered water.
 The APEC ROES-50 has a 5-stage filtration system.
 First, the input water goes through three unique stages of pre-filtering – first, a sediment removal filter, and then two carbon block filters.
 The system then enters the stage four, which is the reverse osmosis membrane.
 Filtered water from the membrane fills the reservoir tank, and the waste water is expelled through the drain line.
 Lastly, in the fifth stage, this filtered water stored in the reservoir tank passes through a final carbon block filter, then flows toward and through the dispensing faucet.
 Although most reverse osmosis systems work this way, the APEC ROES-50 works ahead of the curve.

 Why APEC RO-90 Isn’t in the List?

 APEC also manufactures a similar product, called the RO-90.
 While it’s also a fine product, we didn’t include it on our shortlist.
 First, the price differential doesn’t fairly take into account the comparable value.
 The ROES-90 is WQA Gold Seal Certified system, which makes it easy to charge more.
-The filtration systems and their mechanics for both of the two models is exactly the same.
+The under-sink RO water filtration systems and their mechanics for both of the two models is exactly the same.
 The ROES-90 is for heavy duty faucets, as it can filter up to 90 gallons per day.
 The APEC ROES-50 is much more standard in its filtration capacity of 50 gallons per day.
 Most kitchens and other faucets will never come close to needing 90 gallons of water per day of use.
 We are confident that these models are of comparable quality, and that the ROES-50 is a superior quality product for its price.
 If your kitchen is a standard faucet for a family and not an industrial kitchen, the ROES-50 is your best bet.

 iSpring Water Systems is based in Alpharetta, GA.
-This niche company has been in the business since 2005, and their area of specialization is reverse osmosis water filtration systems.
+This niche company has been in the business since 2005, and their area of specialization is under-sink reverse osmosis water filtration systems.
 The iSpring RCC7 is another superior reverse osmosis water filter system that warranted inclusion on our shortlist.
-It is certainly among the top under-sink water filters you can find on the market today!
+It is certainly among the top under-sink water filters RO system you can find on the market today!

 The iSpring RCC7 is a popular model from iSpring Water Systems, and can produce up to 75 gallons of filtered water per day.
 (This amount assumes the feed water pressure is 60 psi, and that the temperature is a room temperature 77°F).
 In contrast to most under-sink reverse osmosis water filters, which have only a 50 gallon per day capacity, the iSpring RCC7 boasts a quicker reservoir tank refill rate, due to its ability to filter more.
 In fact, iSpring RCC7’s nominal refill rate is 50% higher than the average reverse osmosis water filtration system.
 If you have a large household or require extra filtered water for projects or home systems like aquariums, the iSpring RCC7 might be the right system for you.